Real Women Don't Wear Dresses

 Daisy: DID YOU EVER THINK THAT MAYBE I LIKE TO WEAR DRESSES?
 HUH, DID YOU EVER THINK OF THAT?

-Eerie Cuties: tomboy Brooke rarely wears skirts or dresses despite having a very practical reason to do so (she occasionally turns into a half-snake and loses her pants to Clothing Damage).
-Lampshaded by girly-girl Melissa here
+- Eerie Cuties: Tomboy Brooke rarely wears skirts or dresses despite having a very practical reason to do so (she occasionally turns into a half-snake and loses her pants to Clothing Damage).
+Lampshaded by girly-girl Melissa here.

 - In the beginning, Francine is practicing for a pie-baking contest, leading Hayley to belittle her and ask her questions like when she plans on giving back the vote.
 Later at night, Francine catches Hayley, wearing a frilly, outdated dress, baking pies of her own.

-Played with in another episode.
+- Played with in another episode.
 Hayley makes a video of Francine, mocking her status as a typical housewife who sews, cooks, and cleans.
 Francine is distraught and receives a fake doctor's license and then works for the handicapped mafia.
 Things get out of hand but once Francine takes care of things Hayley apologizes for claiming Francine couldn't do anything important.

-Deconstructed in Wonder Woman.
+- Deconstructed in Wonder Woman.
 The Amazons are trained early in life to be warriors, but are secluded from mankind for centuries.
 Persephone calls Hippolyta out on this near the film's climax.
 Diana herself finds a balance towards the movies end.
 She moves to New York and is in a relationship with Steve, but she still maintains her status as an Amazon and fights crime whenever she's needed.

-My Little Pony: Friendship Is Magic episode "A Dog and Pony Show" subverts this as Rarity, the most traditionally feminine of the Mane Six, gets kidnapped and enslaved, only for her to rescue herself by manipulating (and annoying) the Diamond Dogs into submission, the Aesop being that being feminine doesn't mean being weak.
-In fact, this is generally averted; tomboys Rainbow Dash and Applejack are not any more competent than the rest of the cast in a crisis (occasionally less so), and Princess Cadance is an extremely pink Non Action Girl who has personally vanquished two villains (with a little help from her husband Shining Armor).
+- In the episode "A Dog and Pony Show" subverts this as Rarity, the most traditionally feminine of the Mane Six, gets kidnapped and enslaved, only for her to rescue herself by manipulating (and annoying) the Diamond Dogs into submission, the Aesop being that being feminine doesn't mean being weak.
+When it comes to Rarity, she is on multiple occasions shown to be quite at home with violence, and prefers using Good Old Fisticuffs to magic.